About Anthropic

 As part of this team, you will lead research to baseline current models and test whether future frontier capabilities could cause significant harm.
 Day-to-day, you may decide you need to finetune a model to see whether it becomes superhuman in an eval you’ve designed; whiteboard a threat model with a national security expert; test a new training procedure or how a model uses a tool; or brief government, labs, and other research teams.
 Our goal is to see the frontier before we get there.

-We’re currently hiring for our CBRN workstream, with an emphasis on biosecurity risks.
+We’re currently hiring for our CBRN workstream, with an emphasis on biosecurity risks (as outlined in our Responsible Scaling Policy).
 By nature, this team will be an unusual combination of backgrounds.
 We are particularly looking for people with experience in these domains:

 • Science: You’re an ML researcher who builds agents to augment chemistry or biology research.
 You’ve built a protein language model and you enjoyed looking through the embedding space.
 You’re a team lead at an ML-for-drug discovery company.
 You’ve built software for astronauts or materials scientists.